toshikisaitoh/randomPIG/README.md

 # Random generation of proper interval graphs

 This is a software to generate a proper interval graph uniformly at random.
-The program is written in C++.
-You complile the program `genPIG.cpp` and execute it with the number of vertices in the graph.
-The program generates a proper interval graph uniformly at random and outputs its adjacency list and the interval representation of the graph.
+The program is written in C++ and you can complile the source code `genPIG.cpp`.
+You run the program with the number of vertices in the graph.
+The program outputs an interval representation of the proper interval graph and its adjacency list.
 The implementation is based on the algorithm written in [1].

-## Example how to compile and execute the program
+##Example how to compile and execute the program

 We compile and execute the program as follows.